-This area of law is of fundamental interest and importance to all.
+This area of law is of fundamental interest and importance to us all.

 Until the coming into force of the Mental Capacity Act 2005 in October 2007, this area of law and practice was largely (and remarkably) free of statutory guidance, regulation and procedures.
 This has all now changed.